Mind the Way You Select Negative Texts: Pursuing the Distance Consistency in OOD Detection with VLMs

 \section{Acknowledgement}

-This work was supported in part by National Natural Science Foundation of China: 62525212, U23B2051, 62236008, 62441232, 62521007, 62502500, 62576332, and U21B2038, in part by Youth Innovation Promotion Association CAS, in part by the Strategic Priority Research Program of the Chinese Academy of Sciences, Grant No. XDB0680201, in part by the project ZR2025ZD01 supported by Shandong Provincial Natural Science Foundation, in part by the China National Postdoctoral Program for Innovative Talents under Grant BX20240384, in part by Beijing Natural Science Foundation under Grant No. L252144, and in part by General Program of the Chinese Postdoctoral Science Foundation under Grant No. 2025M771558.
-This work was supported in part by the Beijing Major Science and Technology Project under Contract No. Z251100008125059.
-This work was supported by Beijing Academy of Artificial Intelligence (BAAI). {
+This work was supported in part by National Natural Science Foundation of China: 62525212, U23B2051, 62236008, 62441232, 62521007, 62502500, 62576332, and U21B2038, in part by Youth Innovation Promotion Association CAS, in part by the Strategic Priority Research Program of the Chinese Academy of Sciences, Grant No. XDB0680201, in part by the project ZR2025ZD01 supported by Shandong Provincial Natural Science Foundation, in part by the China National Postdoctoral Program for Innovative Talents under Grant BX20240384, in part by Beijing Natural Science Foundation under Grant No. L252144, in part by General Program of the Chinese Postdoctoral Science Foundation under Grant No. 2025M771558, in part by the Beijing Major Science and Technology Project under Contract No. Z251100008125059, and in part by Beijing Academy of Artificial Intelligence (BAAI). {

 }

 \startcontents[sections] \printcontents[sections]{l}{1}{ }